dbmcclain/Astronomy/README.md

 ## Canonical Angle Measure
 Unified angle arithmetic based on canonical measure.
 User choice, with **SET-ANG-MODE**.
 But with the input/output variety available here, you really shouldn't care.
 Possibly handy for debugging, and there could be differences of a few bits in the ULP of various results. (down around the 15th or 16th digit.)

 The code here depends on Double-Precision Floating Point arithmetic.
 Single-Precision will probably fail in some places.
 Astronomical Epochs require substantial numeric precision, on the order of 40-bits.
-Sky angles can be reasonably computed and maintained with only 24-bits of precision -- after all, we ran the world's largest telescope (at the time) using a 24-bit fractional math system.
+Sky angles can be reasonably computed and maintained with only 24-bits of precision -- after all, we ran the world's largest telescope (at the time) using a 24-bit fractional integer math system.
 For amateur equipment you possibly only need 16 bits?

 For context, a precision of 1 arcsec requires 21-bits.
 For 1 arcmin, 15-bits.
 So the problem isn't in the angular measure.
 The problem occurs because the integer portion of a typical Epoch takes, currently, 22 bits.
 And that sits atop the fractional precision needed for good sky angle computations.